 You see a person trip or fall

-You’re helping the person who has tripped, another pickpocket goes to work taking your money and belongings.
+You’re helping the person who has tripped, another pickpocket goes to work taking your money and belongings while you are distracted.

 Someone coming too close holding a piece of cardboard

-This is a common tactic to place a piece of cardboard against your back while feeling for a money belt.
-The cardboard is a shield to block what is occurring underneath.
+This is a common tactic for a piece of cardboard to go against your back while the pickpocket is feeling for your money belt.
+The cardboard is a shield to block what is happening underneath.

 An individual pointing at money on the ground